xmtp/xmtp-dot-org/docs/sdks/js-quickstart.md

 sidebar_label: JavaScript SDK quickstart
 sidebar_position: 1
 toc_max_heading_level: 4
-description: "The XMTP client SDK for JavaScript (xmtp-js) provides a TypeScript implementation of an XMTP message API client (client) for use with JavaScript and React applications."
+description: 'The XMTP client SDK for JavaScript (xmtp-js) provides a TypeScript implementation of an XMTP message API client (client) for use with JavaScript and React applications.'
 ---

 # Quickstart for the JavaScript XMTP client SDK